Rayyan-Akhtar/C-Project/STM32F446RE_based_C_Programs/ReadMe.txt

 	     LED_BLINK_ON
 	     LED_BLINK_OFF

-these handler can be changd according to the user.
+these handler can be changed according to the application.